sebsikora/cpp_logic_simulation/README.md

 We then create our device class prototype.
 Note that apart from the type string and list of pin names passed to the base *Device* constructor the device constructor is the same as for our single SR latch.

-In our Build() member function, note that we pass the 'this' pointer as the parent_device_pointer first argument to each SR latch device constructor.
+In our `Build()` member function, note that we pass the `this` pointer as the parent_device_pointer first argument to each SR latch device constructor.

-We then use the Connect() member function to connect the parent device's in pins to it's child components' in pins, and the ChildConnect() member function to connect child components' out pins to the parent device's out pins.
+We then use the `Connect()` member function to connect the parent device's in pins to it's child components' in pins, and the `ChildConnect()` member function to connect child components' out pins to the parent device's out pins.

 ```cpp
 // quad_sr_latch.cpp